omrirh/soft_LoRA/README.md

 # Soft LoRA
 ### This repo suggests re-production steps of LoRA performance experiment.
-### It uses GLUE SST2 task for training BERT on downstream tasks and testing their results.
+### It uses GLUE SST2 task for fine-tuning BERT on downstream tasks and testing their results.

 ## Pre-requisites:
 - Make sure your machine is CUDA compatible